josephluck/helix/docs/Models/Nesting.md

 }
 ```

-We'll make use of `GlobalState` and `GlobalActions` in our `Effect` types so that Typescript knows which state and actions are available in our `fetch` effect.
+Let's make use of `GlobalState` and `GlobalActions` in our `Effect` types so that the effect knows about the application-level state and actions:

 ```typescript
 // posts.ts